Fluorine perchlorate: Synthesis

-F2 + HClO4 -> FClO4 + HF

 Another method of synthesis involves the thermal decomposition of tetrafluoroammonium perchlorate, NF_{4}ClO_{4}, which yields very pure FClO_{4} that may be manipulated and frozen without explosions.

-NF4ClO4 ->[\ \Delta\ ] NF3{} + FClO4

 Structure

-Fluorine perchlorate is not analogous to perchloric acid because the fluorine atom does not exist as a positive ion.
+Fluorine perchlorate is not analogous to perchloric acid because the fluorine atom is more electronegative than oxygen.
 It contains an oxygen atom in a rare oxidation state of 0 due to the electronegativity of oxygen, which is higher than that of chlorine but lower than that of fluorine.

 Safety

 FClO4 has a very dangerous and unpredictable series of reactions associated with it, as a covalent perchlorate (chlorine in the +7 oxidation state) and a compound featuring a very sensitive O-F single bond.
-Small amounts of reducing agent, such as organic compounds, can trigger explosive detonation.
+Small amounts of reducing agents, such as organic compounds, can trigger explosive detonation.
 Products of these decomposition reactions could include oxygen halides, interhalogen compounds, and other hazardous substances.

 Accidental synthesis is possible if precursors are carelessly mixed.
 Like similar covalent fluorides and perchlorates, it needs to be handled with extreme caution.

 Reaction

-FClO4 is a strong oxidant and it reacts with iodide ion:
+FClO4 is a strong oxidant and it reacts with the iodide ion:

-FOClO3 + 2I^- -> ClO4^- + F^- + I2

 FClO4 can also react with tetrafluoroethylene:

-CF2=CF2 + FOClO3 -> CF3CF2OClO3

 It may be a radical addition reaction.